 May 24, 2021

-Throughout the course of 2020, Akhi had regular phone mentoring sessions with a Room to Read Social Mobilizer, local women who mentor and support girls in secondary school enrolled in our Girls' Education Program.
-During these mentoring sessions, Akhi received guidance that helped her to balance her new household duties with her schoolwork.
+Throughout the course of 2020, Akhi had regular phone-based mentoring sessions with her Room to Read social mobilizer, a local woman mentor.
+During these individual mentoring sessions, Akhi received guidance that helped her balance her new household duties with her schoolwork.

-In addition to mentoring, girls in our program attend Life Skills Education classes, which guide them to develop skills such as critical-thinking, empathy and self-reliance to help them meet day-to-day challenges and make informed decisions.
-During school closures, our Social Mobilizers have also encouraged girls to explore creative projects as an outlet for stress and a form of self-expression.
+In addition to mentoring, girls in our program attend life skills education classes, which guide them to develop skills such as critical-thinking, empathy and self-reliance to help them meet day-to-day challenges and make informed decisions.
+During school closures, our social mobilizers have also encouraged girls to explore creative projects as an outlet for stress and a form of self-expression.
 Akhi has taken to drawing and painting.
 She even developed a series of pieces inspired by International Day of the Girl Child.

-Akhi’s Social Mobilizer was impressed with the courageous way she handled various challenges throughout 2020.
-She nominated Akhi for a special honor — to represent the Girls’ Education Program in an International Day of the Girl Child webinar on the "Future of Our Girl Child in the COVID-19 Context”.
+Akhi’s social mobilizer was impressed with the courageous way she handled various challenges throughout 2020.
+She nominated Akhi for a special honor — to represent the Girls’ Education Program in an International Day of the Girl Child webinar on the "Future of Our Girl Child in the COVID-19 Context."
 The webinar was attended by several important education officials, including the Minister of Education.

-We are so proud to partner with Comic Relief US and Red Nose Day to support girls in Cox's Bazar.
+We are proud to partner with Comic Relief US and Red Nose Day to support girls in Cox's Bazar.
 Stay tuned for more updates about our partnership.